DaisyAge12/GEN-SMS2VGA/Assembly.md

 Insert angled header pins into the DIN 8 riser board. the pins should point in the same direction as the DIN 8 connector.
 The middle pins will need to be trimmed down as close to flush with the board as possible.
 This is to keep the pins from getting in the way of the console.
-You may trim them all down like I did.
+You may trim them all the pins down like I did.
 Solder the pins in on both sides.

 <img src="Board%20Images/Pin%20Direction.jpg" width="256" >